xiaobo1213812/causal-PF/README.md

 ### 🗞 The detailed data of the two groups of problem diagrams.
-The data of problem diagrams is the file of "problem diagram. json".
+The data of problem diagrams is the file of "data.xls".